 Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 What it won’t cover is what happens after the initial set up, i.e. the creation of head/hair/armour/etc. mods.
-These will be on their own pages, a list of which listed at the end of this guide.
+These will be on their own pages, a list of which is listed at the end of this guide.

 - Tools